About the ERL

 Is the ERL a library?

-The ERL is not a library, it is a laboratory, providing resources for Education and Human Services professionals.
-Materials circulate similarly to those in a library.
-The arrangement, however, is different and the types of materials and services available also differ.
+The ERL is not a library but a resource center for Education and Human Services professionals, alums, and community members.
+Materials circulate similarly to those in a library, but the arrangement is different, and the types of materials and services available also differ.

 Can I check my email from ERL computers?

 Yes, ERL desktop computers have Internet connections.
-However, only students, staff, faculty or others with a valid OU NetID (OU email and password that has been changed within the last 180 days) can authenticate on the network in order to gain access to the internet.
+However, only students, staff, faculty, or others with a valid OU NetID (OU email and password that has been changed within the last 180 days) can authenticate on the network to gain internet access.

 Does the ERL have resource materials for secondary teachers?

 The ERL has many resources for secondary teachers.
-Textbooks for grades 9–12, fiction and non-fiction for young adults, social studies, science, math and language arts CD ROMs, videos, reference and classroom management materials, and posters.
+Textbooks for grades 9–12, fiction and non-fiction for young adults, social studies, science, math, and language arts materials, videos, reference and classroom management manipulatives, and posters.

 Can I print from ERL computers?

-The ERL houses one of the 23 conveniently located Wēpa print stations on campus.
-There are a variety of methods in which students can print to any of the Wēpa kiosks - from the wepa app, your OU email, Moodle, Google Drive, or own computer.
+The Pawley Hall lobby houses one of the 23 conveniently located Wēpa print stations on campus.
+Students can print to any of the Wēpa kiosks using various methods —from the Wepa app, their OU email, Moodle, Google Drive, or their computers.
 You do not need to log into our computers to print.

 Circulation issues: